National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ORCiD, which stands for Open Researcher and Contributor ID, is a unique identifier free of charge to researchers.

-The N3C Data enclave is hosted by National Center for Advancing Translational Sciences and all researchers must complete the “Informational Securty, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Prepardeness Refresher” course.
+The N3C Data enclave is hosted by National Center for Advancing Translational Sciences and all researchers must complete the "Informational Securty, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Prepardeness Refresher" course.
 The course can be accessed at [https://irtsectraining.nih.gov/public.aspx](https://irtsectraining.nih.gov/public.aspx).
 The course take approximately 60-90 minutes to complete and you should print your certificate of completion.
 Users need to complete Human Subjects training that aligns with their institution's guidelines.
 You will need to provide the date of completion as part of enclave creation.

 Overall, users will need to confirm if they use the InCOmmon or Login.gov pathway, register for an ORCiD, have completed NIH Security Training, and completed institution human subjects training.